Apple ProRes RAW combines the well-known visual and workflow benefits of RAW video with the incredible real-time performance of ProRes.

 Apple ProRes RAW is designed for speed.
 Despite the additional computational demands of RAW video editing, it brings the same first-rate performance and ease of editing that ProRes brought to conventional video to RAW video.
 8K editing on modern NLE hardware is a breeze.
 Apple ProRes RAW is also extremely flexible when it comes to editing choices and is supported in Final Cut Pro, Adobe Premiere Pro, Avid, and Assimilate Scratch, with more manufacturers looking to add capability soon.

-Explore some of the recent footage captured by Atomos devices recording ProRes RAW.
+Explore some of the footage captured by Atomos devices recording ProRes RAW.
 Whether you’re using a mirrorless DSLR or the latest professional video cameras, ProRes RAW allows you to push creative boundaries and increase the efficiency of your workflow.
-Check out some recent videos below.